-Today's CISOs have a breadth of responsibilities, ranging from hiring IT personnel to providing the leadership and policy direction required to protect the company from emerging threats.
-They are also required to directly manage senior IT team leaders to ensure they are prioritising the right aspects of a strategy at any given time.
+CISOs have a wide range of responsibilities that extend far beyond dealing with firewalls and antivirus software.
+They are responsible for hiring IT personnel, for providing necessary policy direction to protect the company from emerging threats., and for directly managing senior IT team leaders to ensure they are prioritising the right aspects of a strategy at any given time.

 A CISO must also spearhead the company's IT security hardware strategy and make sure necessary activities are undertaken by the appropriate department, whether this is IT staff or other IT security personnel.